Jurors’ Secrets Revealed

 In Pena-Rodriguez, state prosecutors brought criminal charges alleging that the defendant sexually assaulted two sisters at a racetrack in Colorado.
 After finding that the defendant was guilty, his counsel spoke with two jurors who indicated that another juror had expressed anti-Hispanic bias toward Pena and his alibi witnesses.
 Counsel reported this to the court and obtained sworn affidavits from the jurors.
 Id. at 5.

 The majority of the court found that, “[t]he duty to confront racial animus in the justice system is not the legislature’s alone.”
 Id. at 11.
 As such, trial courts are allowed to invade deliberations in order to address racial prejudice and animus.
 That rule is warranted because “[p]ermitting racial prejudice in the jury system damages ‘both the fact and the perception’ of the jury’s role as ‘a vital check against the wrongful exercise of power by the State.’”
 Id. at 12.

 What does the Pena-Rodriguez ruling mean?
 It means that speaking with willing jurors after deliberations may be an important, if not critical, part of a defendant’s case.
 While deliberations will no doubt continue to remain secret, there is at least one exception that allows for those secrets to be revealed in certain circumstances.

 Looking for a Vigo County criminal defense attorney that understands your criminal and appellate rights?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.